 All this information will be used to assist in informing the Tuggerah Lakes Coastal Management Program.
-As part of the phase one consultation we also conducted a waterways survey (open until 25 May 2021) which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why - stay tuned, a survey report is underway.
+As part of the phase one consultation we also conducted a waterways survey which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why - stay tuned, a survey report is underway.

 What we have achieved

 Over the years there has been a lot of plans, studies and recommendations provided for the management Tuggerah Lakes and you’ll be happy to know that over 86% of the adopted actions have been completed or are ongoing.
 Further information on these actions and Councils work to date can be found:

 - detailed in the Central Coast Waterways Report Card

 - at the Love our Waterways education website

 - and in the Tuggerah Lakes Estuary Management Plan

 Fear not for the other 14%, it is anticipated that these actions will be carried over into the new Coastal Management Program.
 A new CMP also provides a great opportunity for us to work together to redefine our priorities and change tack if needed, so watch this space!